$http Class

 of the shorthand methods.
 The settings in the config object passed to

-or the shorthand method takes precedent:
+$http or the shorthand method takes precedent:

 $http.$config.headers['Authorization'] = 'Basic F@L#B';